IBM/seagoville-ai/README.md

-## Seagoville AI automated grader roadmap
+## Clique: Seagoville AI automated grader roadmap

 What was the students' name for their project? that should go here